 Level Crossing Emerging Preferred Option Option Colour Description XC187 - Fantstown N/A N/A Closure and diversion only.
 No other options considered at this stage.
 XC201 - Thomastown Option 1 Green Due to safety concerns with sub-standard alignment and reduced sightlines, Options Red and Option Blue were ruled out of further assessment.
-The Green Option presents economic and engineering advantages over the Cyan option; it would lead to a slight increase in hedgerow loss over the cyan option but would still be a limited amount of loss; the cyan option has a higher potential for increased pluvial flood risk local.
+The Green Option presents economic and engineering advantages over the Cyan option; it would lead to a slight increase in hedgerow loss over the cyan option but would still be a limited amount of loos; the cyan option has a higher potential for increased pluvial flood risk local.
 As a result, the Green option is the preferred solution overall.
 XC209 - Ballyhay Option 2 Green-Pink The 'Green' options represent the best performing options for the environment; of these, the Green-Pink Option is the least expensive as it requires less land and construction, as well as being considerably less curved than the other options, which further reduces construction, environmental and safety concerns.
 As a result, the Green-Pink Option presents significant economic, engineering and environmental advantages over the other options, making it the preferred option at this location.
-XC211 - Newtown Option 1 or Option 2 Green and Blue Initially the Blue Option, which is the longest road length, was discounted on the basis that the increased land take and construction work for the Blue Option made it the least favourable for the economy and some aspects of the environmental criteria.
-The Green Option presented significant advantages over the Blue Option in the economy criterion, whilst the Blue Option was similar on to the Green on the engineering criterion of Geotech and structures but performed better on Geometry.
-Overall, the Green Option performed better than the Blue.
-However, following public consultation, and concerns raised about the new road tie in through the local housing estate at Ballyhea, the new proposed solution for XC211 is now the Blue Route and, as a result, further consideration has been given to the Blue Route Option in this Update to the EIA Screening and Scoping Report.
+XC211 - Newtown Option 1 Green The Blue option is the longest road length and was discounted on that basis from further assessment.
+The increased land take and construction work for the blue option makes it the least favourable for a number of environmental criteria, such as ecology, water and flood risk and landscape.
+The Green Option presents significant advantages over the Blue Option in the economy criterion, whilst the Blue Option was similar on to the Green on the engineering criterion of Geotech and structures but performed better on Geometry.
+Overall, the Green option performed better than the blue.
 XC212 - Ballycoskery Option 1 Green The red option performs poorly on engineering and economic criterion; it performs the best on the environment, except for flood risk.
 Whilst the Green Option is not the best option regarding the engineering criterion, it does perform well, and it is the least expensive option as there is no requirement for the construction of an underbridge, which also presents engineering advantages.
 Overall, the Green Option is the preferred option.
 XC215 - Shinanagh Option 1 Green-Orange The Green-Orange option does prove more expensive; however, it does present advantages over the Green-Pink option in terms of the environment criterion and has significant advantages over the blue options on the environmental criterion.
 Its overall assessment showed it was the best performing option overall XC219 - Buttevant Option 1 Green The Green option is the preferred from an economic perspective as it would cost less, require less land take.
 It does not perform best on Geotech and there are potential issues from ecology and noise with his option.
 However, overall, the preferred option is the Green Option as it has a higher aggregate of advantages overall when compared to the other options.